Transgender rights in the United States: State and local policies

 Local K-12 school boards have adopted a variety of policies regarding trans students, ranging from allowing fully equal rights and non-discrimination for trans students, to requiring trans students to submit to a criminal background check to be allowed to use the bathroom consistent with their gender identity, to implementing full bans on expressing one's self-declared gender at all, including bans on chosen pronouns and pride flags, to even bans on mentioning the very existence of trans people.

 States have similarly passed laws both protecting and restricting LGBT inclusion in classrooms.
 In 2014, the Maryland Senate passed a bill that "bans discrimination based on sexual orientation and sexual identity but includes an exemption for religious organizations, private clubs and educational institutions.

 In 2022, the state of Florida enacted the Parental Rights in Education Act, commonly known as the "Don't Say Gay Bill", banning any "classroom discussion about sexual orientation or gender identity" by school personnel or third parties, up through third grade.
 For older students, any discussion of such must be "age appropriate or developmentally appropriate", with the goal to, according to the text of the legislation, "reinforce the fundamental right of parents to make decisions regarding the upbringing and control of their children".
 As of July 2022, five more states have enacted similar laws.
 In early 2023, a national proposal based on this Florida law was introduced as HR 5, "The Parents Bill of Rights Act."
 In July 2022, the Florida Department of Education issued a memo to all Florida schools referring to transgender non-discrimination policies regarding access to public facilities as "imposing a sexual ideology" on schools, saying that any school that did not sufficiently discriminate against transgender students could be acting in violation of state law.

 As of April 2024, at least six states—Alabama, Arizona, Arkansas, Idaho, Indiana and North Carolina—have laws that, if a teacher believes a child is transgender, the teacher must notify the child's parents.
 Additionally, Virginia asked schools to write guidance on this matter.
 In 2025, the Utah legislature passed a bill banning transgender students of public universities from living in dorms consistent with their gender identity.

+In November 2025, the 6th Circuit ruled against Ohio's fourth-largest school district's policy that punished students for refusing to use transgender students’ preferred pronouns.

+In California, parents challenged state policies requiring public schools to keep information about a student's gender transition confidential from parents unless the student consents to disclosure.
+In March 2026, the U.S. Supreme Court, in Mirabelli v.
+Bonta, granted an emergency request by the parents and held, in a 6-3 per curiam order, that the parents were likely to succeed on their Free Exercise Clause claims.
+The Court vacated the Ninth Circuit's stay and blocked enforcement of the state policies while litigation continues.